KareemOtoum/hexapod/README.md

 he is in charge of the engineering side, while i do the programming.

 ## 🚀 Project Plan
-We plan on making a smart, aware hexapod with accurate and efficient movement.
+We plan on making a smart, aware 4-6 legged hexapod with accurate and efficient movement equipped with a camera to use computer vision.
 These are some of the features we plan on implementing.
 ✔️ Object detection and avoidance
 ✔️ Remote Control